contao/docs/docs/dev/reference/hooks/postAuthenticate.md

 {{% notice info %}}
 Using the `postAuthenticate` hook has been deprecated and will no longer work in Contao 5.0.
+Use the [`security.interactive_login`](https://symfony.com/doc/current/components/security/authentication.html#security-events) event instead.
 {{% /notice %}}